Budget Mexico Guide: Chiapas

 Casa Na Bolom: This is the same building as the museum and definitely an experience to stay in.
 Each room is intricately decorated with antique furniture, elaborate artwork from local artists and museum artefacts.
 If you’d like to stay in the same place as the likes of Henry Kissinger or Diego Riviera, then stay in this not-for-profit hotel.

-Puerta Vieja Hostel: In the heart of the city centre, this neo-classic building is modernly refurnished to accomodate any backpackers needs.
+Puerta Vieja Hostel: In the heart of the city centre, this neo-classic building is modernly refurbished to accommodate any backpackers needs.
 Big comfortable beds, spacious outdoor area, a bar with a fireplace and FREE COCKTAIL FRIDAY.
 Yussss.

 Oh La La: This amazing bakery could easily have popped up on the streets of Europe with all the delights from home and the prices to match.